Beskhue/enactive-agents/docs/usage.vision.rst

 Perception handler
 ==================
-A perception handler is an implementation (child) of the class ``PerceptionHandler``.
+A perception handler is an implementation (child) of the class :class:`model.perceptionhandler.PerceptionHandler`.
-It has a method ``perceive`` taking as parameters the agent it is registered to and the current world state.
+It has a method :meth:`perceive <model.perceptionhandler.PerceptionHandler.perceive>` taking as parameters the agent it is registered to and the current world state.
 It should return some object (such as a string) indicating what the agent's current perception is.
-For example, the following perception handler returns strings such as "w2" to indicate the agent can see a wall at a distance of 2:
+For example, the following perception handler returns strings like "w2" to indicate the agent sees a wall at a distance of 2:

 ::